If your money needs a complete overhaul, stop complaining about the situation and take control of your money.

 4. Open a Money Market Account or a Certificate of Deposit

 Both types of savings instruments offer a higher interest rate than regular savings accounts.
-If you’re trying to grow your money faster or reach financial goals sooner, you need an account offering the maximum return.
+If you’re trying to grow your money faster or reach financial goals sooner, you need an account offering higher interest rates.
 Transfer some of your money from a basic savings or checking account into a higher earning account.
-You can set up either of these accounts through a bank or credit union website in no time.
-Find a credit union near you
+You can set up either of these accounts through a bank, credit union or with an online/mobile banking alternative.

 5. Sign up for Online Bill Pay

 Automating your bills is one of the best ways to ensure you never miss a payment.
 Set up bill pay through your bank’s website.
 Select the bills you want to automate, and then decide the payment amounts and payment dates.
 Online Bill Pay through your primary financial institution has come a long way.
 In many instances, you can view your actual bill statements and set payments right from online banking.